 - Continue to speak softly to your baby.
 Your voice and presence and even soft music may help soothe them.

 - Try a nut-free baby massage oil.
+Massage their tummy in a clockwise direction.
 This may calm the baby and also help you to relax.

 - NEVER shake a baby.
 Shaking babies even gently, can cause brain damage and life-long disability.